Communal Grief Retreat

 Moving into a communal grief tending space means that we might touch the edges of our wild sorrow, our rage at injustice, or might feel a familiar childhood fear as another participant touches on their grief.
 Safety is something that we will talk about to establish codes of conduct with one another, and safety might be something you consider before attending: when someone expresses their sorrow or rage, how can I stay connected to myself and my experience?

 This retreat is open to all genders, and people who are 18 years of age and more.
 Bring a water bottle, journal, pen, and your beautiful selves.
-Please know that you are welcome however you are – tired and weary, fully ablaze in your brilliance, or anywhere in between.
+Please know that you are welcome however you are – tired and weary, fully ablaze in your brilliance, full of sorrow or anger, hopeful and grateful, or anywhere in between.
 No singing experience is required.

 Facilitators

-Mila Redwood is a community song-leader, mother, and the founder of Sing for Joy in Toronto.
-Mila uses song as a tool for building community, for restoring our sense of belonging and connection in the world.
+Mila Redwood is a Community Song Leader, Mother, and the Founder of Sing for Joy in Toronto.
+Mila uses song as a tool for building community, for restoring our sense of belonging and connection in a fragmented world.
 In 2014, she went to her first community grief ritual that was held by her mentor, Laurence Cole.
 In that one night of singing, sharing, witnessing, and wailing, she came to understand the profound healing that’s possible when we come together to tend our sorrows in community.
 Since then, she has attended over 20 community grief rituals with Laurence, as both a participant and helper, and is grateful for the way that these spaces bring us home to a renewed sense of aliveness and joy.

-Together, Mila and Michael have completed a grief ritual training program with Francis Weller, and have received mentorship from Laurence Cole in facilitating community grief rituals.
+Together, Mila and Michael have been holding community grief rituals in Ontario since 2019.
+Prior to that, they were mentored by Laurence Cole in facilitating community grief rituals, and completed a 5-month grief ritual training program with Francis Weller.
 The lineage of these rituals stems from the work and legacy of Sobonfu and Malidoma Somé, Francis Weller, Joanna Macy, and Martin Prechtel.

 If you would like to listen to an interview with Mila and Michael where they speak about community grief rituals, you can listen and read this article from Trent Radio.